Anya-Project/qb-starterpack/README.md

     }
 }

--- Starter Vehicle Settings
+-- Vehicle Configuration
 Config.Vehicle = {
     enabled = true,
     model = 'sultan',
     spawnMethod = 'spawn', -- Options: 'spawn' or 'garage' garage = 'pillboxgarage', -- Garage name if spawnMethod = 'garage' spawnPoint = vector4(-225.5, -961.65, 29.2, 155.29), -- Spawn location if spawnMethod = 'spawn'
-    giveLicense = true -- Option to automatically give driving license }
+}

+-- Fuel System Configuration
+Config.FuelSystem = {
+    -- Choose fuel system : 'legacy', 'cdn', 'ox', or 'none' system = 'legacy',

+    setFuelToFull = true
+}

 -- Notification Messages
 Config.Pesan = {
     sukses = 'Congratulations!
 You have received your Starter Pack.', sudah_klaim = 'You have already claimed this pack.', }

 -- Rules UI Configuration
 Config.Rules = {
     header = "CITY RULES",
     text = "Welcome to our city!
 Before proceeding, please read and agree to the rules below:\n\n" ..
-           "1. **No RDM & VDM:** Do not kill or hit other players without clear roleplay reasons.\n\n" ..
+           "1. **No RDM & VDM:** Killing or ramming other players without a valid RP reason is strictly prohibited.\n\n" ..
            "2. **Fear RP:** Value your life.
 If threatened with a weapon, you must act afraid and comply.\n\n" ..
-           "3. **Metagaming & Powergaming:** Do not use out-of-character (OOC) information in-character (IC).\n\n" ..
+           "3. **Metagaming & Powergaming:** Using out-of-character (OOC) information in-character (IC) is not allowed.\n\n" ..
+           "4. **No Exploits or Cheats:** Using any form of exploit or cheat to gain an unfair advantage is forbidden.\n\n" ..
+           "5. **Respect Other Players:** Treat all players with respect.
+Harassment or discrimination will not be tolerated.\n\n" ..
-           "By clicking the 'Agree' button, you confirm that you have read, understood, and will follow all city rules.", button = {
+           "By clicking the 'Agree' button, you confirm that you have read, understood, and will comply with all city rules.", button = {
         submit = "Agree & Claim",
         cancel = "Decline"